gene-git/dmarc_report/README.md

         dom_ips = ['1.1.1.1', '1.2.2.0/24']

-Then save all the raw .eml files into ~/.dmarc/reports and run :
+Then save all the raw .eml files into ~/dmarc/reports and run :

         dmarc-rpt

-Then all attachments delivered from email dmarc reports would be saved into "~/dmarc/saved/2023-01" as an example.
+Then all attachments from email dmarc reports would be saved into "~/dmarc/saved/2023-01" in this example.

 ## Options

 Options are read first from config files then command line.
-Config files are read from */etc/dmarc_report/config* then *~/.config/dmarc_report/config*.
+Config files are read from

+        */etc/dmarc_report/config*
+    then
+        *~/.config/dmarc_report/config*.

 Config files are in standard TOML format.

-Available config settings use command line long option = xxx.
+Available config settings are set using:

+        command_line_long_opt_name = xxx

-Below the command line options are shown first followed by config.
+Below, the command line options are shown first followed by config version

 e.g. to set data report dir in config use: